CanopyTax/canopy-styleguide-old/src/custom-elements/README.md

 - https://github.com/facebook/react/pull/8755

 Until that is figured out, the only way to interoperate correctly with custom elements is to get `refs` and then set the properties, attributes, and event listeners on the ref itself.
-That's sort of clanky, so we decided to build a way for people to use custom elements via a React component that isn't clanky.
+That's sort of clunky, so we decided to build a way for people to use custom elements via a React component that isn't clunky.
 Each custom element exports a React component version of it.
 Example:

 ```js